-Privacy Risk: Unnecessary retention of PII/SPI: There is risk that the information maintained by Wellspring Sophia could be retained for longer than is necessary to fulfill the VA mission.
-Records held longer than required are at greater risk of being unintentionally released or breached or exploited for reasons other than what is described in the privacy documentation associated with the information.
+Privacy Risk: There is a risk that the information maintained by the FSC FSAE will be retained for longer than is necessary to fulfill the VA mission.
+Records held longer than required are at greater risk of being unintentionally released or breached.